Skip to content

 Time Interval

-The Time Widget affects the data display range in metric analysis, so the available time intervals are automatically adjusted based on the time widget's range.
-For example, if you choose to view metric data from the last 15 minutes, you cannot select "1 hour" as the time interval.
+The Time Widget affects the data display range in Metrics Analysis, so the available time intervals are automatically adjusted based on the Time Widget's range.
+For example, if you choose to view Metrics data from the last 15 minutes, you cannot select "1 hour" as the time interval.